How Freelancers Are Taxed in Portugal (Simple Guide)

 Retenção na Fonte (Tax Withholding)

 In some cases, part of your invoice is withheld by your client and paid directly to the tax authority.
-This is called Tax Withholding.
+This is called tax withholding.

 At the end of the year, the tax withheld during the year is deducted from your final IRS calculation.
 If too much was withheld, you receive a refund.
 If too little was withheld, you pay the difference.